Alfresco/acs-deployment/docs/docker-compose/examples/customisation-guidelines.md

 You will now need to install the AMP files into the Alfresco Content Repository image.

-1. The docker-compose folder contains a file for each main code line of ACS, examine the relevant docker compose file for the version of ACS you want to apply the AMPs to.
-For example, to apply to the latest version of 7.3 take a look at the [7.3.N-docker-compose file](https://github.com/Alfresco/acs-deployment/blob/master/docker-compose/7.3.N-docker-compose.yml)
+1. The `docker-compose` folder contains a file for each main code line of ACS, examine the relevant docker compose file for the version of ACS you want to apply the AMPs to.
+For example, to apply to the latest version of 7.3 take a look at the [7.3.N-docker-compose file](https://github.com/Alfresco/acs-deployment/blob/master/docker-compose/7.3.N-compose.yaml)

 2. Take note of the image and tag being used for the **alfresco** service in the docker compose file you chose in the previous step.
-For example, if you are using 7.3.N-docker-compose.yml, you will find this on [line 21](https://github.com/Alfresco/acs-deployment/blob/master/docker-compose/7.3.N-docker-compose.yml) as follows:
+For example, if you are using 7.3.N-compose.yaml, you will find this on [line 21](https://github.com/Alfresco/acs-deployment/blob/master/docker-compose/7.3.N-compose.yaml) as follows:

     ```bash
     alfresco/alfresco-content-repository:7.3.0.1